- How to Pay Your Bill

-Enrollment is open through March 31, 2019 for up to 2,000 residential customers of Hawaiian Electric, Hawaii Electric Light and Maui Electric Companies.
+Enrollment is open for up to 2,000 residential customers of Hawaiian Electric, Hawaii Electric Light and Maui Electric Companies.

-To apply, please fill out the form, get a licensed physician's signature and submit it to by regular mail or in person.
+To apply, please fill out the form, get a licensed physician's signature and submit it to us by regular mail or in person.
 Please do not submit electronically.
-We will review each application for completeness and may need to verify the applicant lives primarily at the service address.
+We will review each application for completeness and may need to verify that the applicant lives primarily at the service address.
 A customer may apply the special rate at only one service address.
-Upon acceptance the applicant will get a letter and the reduced rate will be in effect for the next full billing cycle through March 31, 2019.
+Upon acceptance, the applicant will get a letter and the reduced rate will be in effect for the next full billing cycle.

 Who May Qualify

 To qualify, a Hawaii-licensed physician must certify that the resident at that service address has one of the following medical issues:

 - Dependent on a life-support device used in the home, which includes but is not limited to: respirators; iron lungs; hemodialysis machines; suction machines; electric nerve stimulators; pressure pads and pumps; aerosol tents; electrostatic and ultrasonic nebulizers; compressors; intermittent positive pressure breathing (IPPB) machines; and motorized wheelchairs; or